ahashim/smart-contracts/README.md

 ROPSTEN_URL=<your-ropsten-network-api-url>
 ```

 The only required information you need for local development is the `PRIVATE_KEY`.
-The rest are used for gas reporting when running unit-tests, and variuos API reports upon deployment to mainnet.
+The rest are used for gas reporting when running unit-tests, and various API reports upon deployment to mainnet.

 The following commands will allow you to compile & run the contracts on a [local hardhat network](https://hardhat.org).